 That is why they will expect you to produce the content and messaging that’s going on your website.
 If you aren't prepared to do this, you could run into problems.
 Not to mention that it will make you feel like you are doing all the work.

 In addition, they aren’t focused on what happens after they finish your site or whether you meet your marketing goals...that will be up to you.

 What you end up with is a website that functions well, but typically, is company-centric.
 This is what developers see other companies do, so they assume it's industry standard.

-They tend to look at things from a holistic perspective, spending a lot of time in the strategy and design phases to make sure all of the elements support each other and work together to support your business’ goals.
+They tend to look at things from a holistic perspective, spending a lot of time in the strategy and design phases to make sure all of the elements support each other and work together to support your business goals.

-What you end up with a website based on inbound marketing that educates prospective customers about your products or services, so they can decide if it's the right solution to their problems.
+What you end up with is a website that educates prospective customers about your products or services, so they can decide if it's the right solution to their problems.

-And if you have more questions about the benefits of hiring a marketing agency, then read this blog on why marketing agencies are a great fit for small businesses.
+And if you have more questions about the benefits of hiring a marketing agency, then read our article on why marketing agencies are a great fit for small businesses.